 Payments of interest with respect to the Class G Certificates will be supported by the Primary Liquidity Facility and the Above-Cap Liquidity Facility to be provided by the applicable Liquidity Provider for the benefit of the holders of such Certificates.
 The Primary Liquidity Facility, together with the Above-Cap Liquidity Facility, is expected to provide an amount sufficient to pay interest on the Class G Certificates at the Stated Interest Rate for the Class G Certificates on up to eight successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates and assuming that Continental will not cure any payment default under the Indenture).
-The Liquidity Facilities do not provide for drawings or payments thereunder to pay for principal of or Break Amount or Premium on the Class G Certificates, any interest on the Class G Certificates in excess of the Stated Interest Rate for the Class B Certificates.
+The Liquidity Facilities do not provide for drawings or payments thereunder to pay for principal of or Break Amount or Premium on the Class G Certificates, any interest on the Class G Certificates in excess of the Stated Interest Rate for the Class G Certificates, or, notwithstanding the subordination provisions of the Intercreditor Agreement, any amount with respect to the Class B Certificates.
 Therefore, only the holders of the Class G Certificates will be entitled to receive and retain the proceeds of drawings under the Primary Liquidity Facility and withdrawals from the Above-Cap Account.
 See "Description of the Liquidity Facilities for the Class G Certificates".
 The Class B Certificates will not have the benefit of any liquidity facility.